niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/first-step-series/unity-runner-1.md

 }
 ```

+???+ abstract
     Note at the bottom that we create a *Property* called `HitPoints` which exposes `_hitPoints` to public reading without allowing it to be publically writable.

 Next, we will create a method on our `Missile` script which allows it to fire itself at a provided `KillWall` object.